-The Nomenclature Society was conceived in the early 2000s to standardise nomenclature for paediatric and CHD.
-14 Since then, the society has developed and maintained the IPCCC.
-15 In the last decade, the Nomenclature Society launched projects to define and illustrate the IPCCC ^{16,17} by constructing an online Atlas of Congenital Heart Disease, initially limited to anatomical photographs of cardiac specimens.
-The initial version of this web-based "Global Virtual Museum of Congenital Cardiac Pathology" was funded via a research grant from the Children's Heart Foundation. ^{16,17} Recently, the Nomenclature Society published a consensus document of nomenclature for congenital cardiac disease, which was adopted by the World Health Organization as the paediatric and congenital cardiac component of ICD-11.
-18
+The Nomenclature Society was conceived in the early 2000s to standardize nomenclature for paediatric and congenital heart disease.(14) Since then, the society has developed and maintained the IPCCC.(15) In the last decade, the Nomenclature Society launch projects to define and illustrate the IPCCC(16,17) by constructing an online Atlas of Congenital Heart Disease, initially limited to anatomical photographs of cardiac specimens.
+The initial version of the of this web based "Global Virtual Museum of Congenital Cardiac Pathology" was funded via a research grant from the Children's Heart Foundation.(16,17) Recently, the Nomenclature Society published a consensus document of nomenclature for congenital cardiac disease, which was adopted by the World Health Organization as the paediatric and congenital cardiac component of ICD-11.
+(18)

-In partnership with Heart University, the Atlas project of the Nomenclature Society will now be expanded to illustrate the CHD terms of ICD-11 on an enhanced platform that will include multiple imaging modalities.
+In partnership with Heart University, the Atlas project of the Nomenclature Society will now be expanded to illustrate the congenital heart disease terms of ICD-11 on an enhanced platform that will include multiple imaging modalities.
 The "IPCCC ICD-11 Congenital Heart Atlas" will become a third component site of Heart University, providing an easily navigable list of hierarchical terms from the IPCCC, with definitions, synonyms, and representative images.
-The images will be based on the IPCCC ICD-11 coding system and will include photographs and videos of anatomic specimens, intraoperative photography, anatomic diagrams and cartoons, and photographs and videos from any relevant imaging modality.
-The goal will be for this consensus terminology to be incorporated into the Pediatric Cardiac Learning Center and ACHD Learning Center, with seamless linking between the component sites.
+The images will be based on the IPCC ICD-11 coding system and will include photographs and videos of anatomic specimens, intraoperative photography, anatomic diagrams and cartoons, and photographs and videos from any relevant imaging modality.
+The goal will be for this consensus terminology to be incorporated into the PCLC and ACHD

+Learning Center, with seamless linking between the component sites.